f4b6a3/uuid-creator/README.md

 The key-value pairs of the state file has effect in these factories: `TimeBasedUuidCreator`, `SequentialUuidCreator` and `DceSecurityUuidCreator`.
 The the other factories ignore the state file.

 Don't enable the state file if you want to use multiple instances of UUID generators in parallel.
 If you do it, all instances of UUID generators will use the same clock sequence.
-Just let the algorithm generate different clock sequences for each generator in a well distributed way.
+Just let the algorithm generate different clock sequences for each generator.

 #### Node identifier